cs3281/lectures/README.md

 ## Honor Code

 The Vanderbilt Honor Code will govern all course assessments.
-Students are expected to familiarize themselves with the honor code:
+Students are expected to familiarize themselves with the Honor Code:

 [https://www.vanderbilt.edu/student_handbook/the-honor-system/](https://www.vanderbilt.edu/student_handbook/the-honor-system/)